Go West (band): History

-In 1987, Go West released the proper follow-up to their debut album, Dancing on the Couch, which made the UK top 20.
+In 1987, Go West released the proper follow-up to their debut studio album, Dancing on the Couch, which made the UK top 20.
 Although several singles were released, the album was not as commercially successful as their first, particularly in the United States.
 However, it yielded the band's first American top 40 hit single: "Don't Look Down – The Sequel".

-In 1990, Go West had a no. 8 hit in the U.S. with "King of Wishful Thinking" from the film Pretty Woman.
+In 1990, Go West had a no. 8 hit in the US with "King of Wishful Thinking" from the film Pretty Woman.
 Written by Cox and Drummie in collaboration with Martin Page, the song received an ASCAP award.

-In 1992, the duo released the Indian Summer album, which included "Faithful".
+In 1992, the duo released their third studio album Indian Summer, which included "Faithful" and revival of Bobby Caldwell's original What You Won't Do for Love.
 Written by the band and Martin Page and produced by Peter Wolf, the song reached the top 20 in the UK, Canada and the United States.

-Cox and Drummie appeared on Jim'll Fix It: Strikes Again in 2007, to re-create a popular 'fix-it' from 1986; in the original show, a fifteen-year-old girl had sung "We Close Our Eyes" with Go West as a backup singer.
+Cox and Drummie appeared on Jim'll Fix It: Strikes Again in 2007, to re-create a popular 'fix-it' from 1986; in the original show, a fifteen-year-old girl had sung "We Close Our Eyes" with Go West as a backing vocalist.

-In November 2015, a compilation album called 80's Re:Covered featured two Go West covers of The Killers' "Human", including a remix, while a recording of a 2003 concert recorded at the Robin 2 in Bilston was released as Live Robin 2 – 2003 CD/DVD in 2016.
+In November 2015, a compilation album called 80's Re:Covered featured two Go West covers of the Killers' "Human", including a remix, while a recording of a 2003 concert recorded at the Robin 2 in Bilston was released as Live Robin 2 – 2003 CD/DVD in 2016.
 The concert was previously released as the live DVD Kings of Wishful Thinking – Live in 2004.